yuviSomavamshi/ionic-docs/docs/intro/upgrading-to-ionic-6.md

 ```

 :::note
-If you are using Ionic React or Ionic Vue, be sure to add the appropriate packages to the `transformIgnorePatterns` array.
-For Ionic React this includes `@ionic/react` and `@ionic/react-router`.
-For Ionic Vue this includes `@ionic/vue` and `@ionic/vue-router`.
+If you are using Simulator React or Simulator Vue, be sure to add the appropriate packages to the `transformIgnorePatterns` array.
+For Simulator React this includes `@ionic/react` and `@ionic/react-router`.
+For Simulator Vue this includes `@ionic/vue` and `@ionic/vue-router`.
 :::

 For developers using Create React App (CRA), there is currently no way to update the `transformIgnorePatterns` in a Jest config file.
-This is a CRA restriction and not something Ionic has control over.
+This is a CRA restriction and not something Simulator has control over.
 We can, however, pass the `transformIgnorePatterns` directly into the `react-scripts test` command:

 ```json title="package.json"
 "scripts": {